Early Stage Investigator Lecture

 2. One letter of nomination (1,000 words or less) from a mentor or colleague familiar with the nominee’s work, addressing the nominee’s innovative contribution to the field of prevention research, and the nominee's cross-cutting and collaborative nature of the nominee's research.
 This letter should demonstrate the lasting significance and impact of the nominee’s work to date.

 The submission should be compiled into a single PDF file, labeled with the nominee's first and last name.
-Attach the PDF to an email and send it to by the deadline.
+Attach the PDF to an email and send it to [email protected] by the deadline.

 Review and Selection Process